meet-projects/Y1-Summer-Labs/07. Dictionaries Lab/README.md

     - `city_info["los_angeles"]` ?
     - `city_info["chicago"]["mayor"]` ?

-    Copy and paste the nested dictionaries into your Repl.it.
     **Print these lines of code to see if you're right!**

 2. Write code to print each of these: